Karwelox/VisuaLive/ReadMe.md

 ## Interface

 The main menu has a simple interface.
+You can insert the IP of the computer that run Processing and TouchDesigner sketch in the proper text field. </p>
 There is a PLAY button.
-If it is clicked, Processing will start drawing one of the visuals, selected randomly.
+If it is clicked, Processing will start drawing one of the visuals, selected randomly, and it starts the connection.
 <p align="center"> <img width="121" height="56" src="images/play.jpg" > </p>
 If you click the key “TAB” when Processing is drawing a visual, you can come back to the menu.
 <p align="center"> <img width="155" height="103" src="images/tab.jpg" > </p>
+If you click the key "ENTER", the system will start drawing the next saved visual art.
 If you click the key "m", the system switches to manual mode.
 It won't change the actual graphic even if it will be detected a new BPM.

 ## Scheduler Algorithm: